mcasimir/remoting/README.md

 ## Usage

-Just require 'remote/task' inside your tasks.
-You can also require it globally but is not recommended cause here `String` is patched to enable bash-flavoured syntax.
+Just require `remote/task` inside your tasks.
+NOTE: you can also require it globally but is not recommended cause here `String` is patched to enable bash-flavoured syntax.

 _ex._